dimitris-zervas/osx-ros2-docker-image/README.md

 ## ROS2 Desktop Install

-This image follows the Desktop Install (Recommended): ROS, RViz, demos, tutorials.
+This image follows the Desktop Install (Recommended): ROS, RViz, demos and tutorials.

-To build the image, run the following command from a terminal that points on the root directory of this repository (where this README file is):
+To build the image, run the following command from a terminal that points to the root directory of this repository (where this README file is):

 ```bash
 docker build -t ros2-osx-full ./ros2_full_desktop